-Glutathione is a tripeptide composed of three amino acids: cysteine, glycine, and glutamic acid.
+Glutathione capsules are dietary supplements that contain glutathione, which is a tripeptide composed of three amino acids: glutamine, cysteine, and glycine.
 It plays a crucial role in various physiological processes within the body, including antioxidant defense, detoxification, and immune function.
 Glutathione can be found in some foods, but its absorption from dietary sources is limited, which has led to the popularity of glutathione supplements, including capsules.

 Here’s a comprehensive overview of glutathione capsules based on available research: